Who I Work With

 - Experiencing challenges with friendships or relationships

-- Going through a significant life change such as separation, a move, or a new sibling
+- Going through a significant life change

 - Coping with grief, loss, or a difficult experience